 - February 22nd, 2019.

 Interested in playing/competing?
 Loudoun’s Battle of the Bands is 100% free for Loudoun teens.
-Registration is now open for Loudoun’s Battle of the Band.
-Registration closes on November 9th, 2018.
+Registration is now closed, but check out the eligibility rules for next year.

 For eligibility, competition rules, and application, go to Loudounteens.org.